-- Maintain Patient Records (BSBMED303) – Closely related to the previous module, this module expands on the role of the medical receptionist in maintaining a patient record keeping system.
+- Maintain Patient Records (BSBMED303) – Closely related to the previous module, this module expands on the role of the medical receptionist in maintaining a patient record-keeping system.
 You will learn how to create new records, how to keep accurate details of all patients, who is allowed access to these records, and more.

 What to Expect after Enrolling?

 After successfully enrolling for the medical receptionist course, you will be allocated to a trainer and assessor, who will help you throughout the course duration.
 Students enrolled for online learning are expected to have access to a computer, with reliable internet connectivity, since all training and learning materials are in digital format.
 All students will receive login details for Medical Administration Training’s online learning platform, while also being advised of the due dates for any assessments.
-Non-online students will be advised of details for all classroom/venue sessions, and provided with any relevant textbooks.

 All paid-up students who successfully complete all the coursework can expect to receive a Certificate or Statement of Attainment within 30-days of being assessed.
 This is in accordance with the requirements set out in the Standards for Registered Training Organisations (RTOs) 2015.